CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/OSPF/Open-Shortest-Path-First-v3-OSPFv3.md

 ### Interface Parameters

 You can define the following OSPF parameters per interface:
 - Network type (point-to-point or broadcast).
 Broadcast is the default setting.
 Configure the interface as point-to-point unless you intend to use the Ethernet media as a LAN with multiple connected routers.
-Point-to-point provides a simplified adjacency state machine; there is no need for DR/BDR election and *LSA reflection*.
+Point-to-point provides a simplified adjacency state machine so there is no need for DR/BDR election and *LSA reflection*.
 See {{<exlink url="http://tools.ietf.org/rfc/rfc5309" text="RFC5309">}} for a more information.
   {{%notice note%}}
-  Point-to-point is required for {{<link url="#ospfv3-unnumbered" text="OSPFv3 unnumbered">}}.
+  {{<link url="#ospfv3-unnumbered" text="OSPFv3 unnumbered">}} requires Point-to-point.
   {{%/notice%}}
 - Hello interval.
 The number of seconds between hello packets sent on the interface.
 The default is 10 seconds.
 - Dead interval.
 Then number of seconds before neighbors declare the router down after they stop hearing